To see the latest updates, please visit the English Release Notes.

 You can now favorite the repos you work with most frequently.
-In the repo picker, you will see tabs for All repositories and your Favorites.
+In the repo picker (Figure 7), you will see tabs for All repositories and your Favorites.
 Click the star to add a repository to your list of Favorites.

 Search for a file or folder in commit history

-Similar to the files tab, users can now search for a file or folder in a repository and see the history of commits for that file or folder.
-For any Git repository, go to the path control box on the History tab and start typing to initiate a history search experience for the file or folder you are looking for.
+Similar to the files tab, you can now search for a file or folder in a repository and see the history of commits for that file or folder.
+For any Git repository, go to the path control box on the History tab (Figure 8), and start typing to initiate a history search experience for the file, or folder you are looking for.

 Commit page improvements

-We are making the user experience of the commit details page and commit history page modern and highly performant.
-You will be able to find and act on important information related to the commit at a bird’s-eye view.
+We made your experience of the commit details page and commit history page up-to-date and highly performant.
+You can now find, and act on, important information related to the commit at a bird’s-eye view.

-Here is an example of the commit details page:
+Here is an example of the commit details page (Figure 9):

 Search for commits in branches

-You can now search for a commit in a specified branch or a tag by clicking on the Search in branches button on the commit details page.
+You can now search for a commit in a specified branch or a tag by clicking on the Search in branches button on the commit details page (Figure 11).

-You can select tags and branches in the window to view whether these branches and tags contain the particular commit.
+You can select tags and branches in the window to view, even if these branches and tags do not contain the particular commit (Figure 12).

-To help users better identify the new comments in their PR, we’ve added some additional decoration to the new replies in existing discussion threads.
-Comments in the files view will also highlight threads that have new comments.
+To help you better identify the new comments in their PR, we’ve added some additional decoration to the new replies in existing discussion threads.
+Comments in the files view will also highlight threads that have new comments (Figure 14).

-You can now view all associated pull requests for a commit on the commit details page.
-From the image below, you can see that:
+You can now view all associated pull requests for a commit on the Commit details page.
+From the image below (Figure 15), you can see that:

 - In the associated pull request drop-down, there are two pull requests associated with this commit.